okami101/vuetify-admin/packages/docs/guide/getting-started.md

 Even if Vtec Admin can be used as standalone NPM package via `yarn add vtec-admin`, the recommended way is to use dedicated [Vue CLI plugin](https://npm.okami101.io/-/web/detail/vue-cli-plugin-vtec-admin) on fresh Vuetify app project.
 It takes care of all minimal boilerplate code generation for quick start admin development as well as including material theme and UI CRUD generators scripts.

-:::tip API
+:::tip TUTORIAL
-You should have a separate API backend project before using this package.

-Go to the [tutorial](tutorial.md) for step-by-step Vtec Admin showcase using a fake API server.
+If first discover, I recommend to go to the [tutorial](tutorial.md) for step-by-step Vtec Admin showcase using a fake API server.

-For more advanced real API, fortunately you can quickly start with a fully functional Laravel API backend thanks to separated [Vtec Laravel Crud](https://github.com/okami101/vtec-laravel-crud) composer package.
-As a bonus, this package will used an integrated Vue CLI preset for even less install steps.

-If you choose Laravel as API backend, jump to the more optimized [Laravel installation section](laravel.md).
-To use it on your custom API, you will need to write your own [data provider](data-providers.md).
 :::

 ## Use Vue CLI Plugin